atlassian/react-beautiful-dnd/docs/sensors/touch.md

 If the user force presses on the element before they have moved the element (even if a drag has already started) then the drag is cancelled and the standard force press action occurs.
 For an anchor this is a website preview.

+Unfortunately, heavy presses can cancel a drag.
+It can be tricky at times to get the right amount of pressure to correctly use touch dragging.
+This can be frustrating for users.
+If you want to opt-out of respecting force touch for the element to allow a more consistent touch dragging experience you can set `shouldRespectForceTouch` to `false` on a `<Draggable />`.
+[More information](/docs/api/draggable.md)

 ## Vibration

 > This is merely an idea - it is up to you to add this if you want this behavior.